 How an integration-led automation platform addresses P2P integration’s drawbacks

 Using this type of platform, you can connect apps quickly and at scale via pre-built connectors.
-Here’s more on how the platform can benefit your team:
+Here’s more on the platform’s functionality and how it can address your business needs:

 1. It offers a low-code/no-code UX that empowers lines of business to build integrations